MiraiKami/MiraiKami/README.md

-- 👋 Hi, I’m @MiraiKami - Quentin LEblanc, a master student in Data Science @HES-SO.
+- 👋 Hi, I’m @MiraiKami - Quentin Leblanc, a master student in Data Science @HES-SO.
 - 👀 I’m interested in projects linking research in bio-sciences and machine learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by mail @ quentin.leblanc.pro@outlook.com